vibhorkum/efm_extension/README.md

-# A EPAS extension to enable execution of EFM 2.1.x commands over the normal database connection
+# A EPAS/PostgreSQL 9.6 extension to enable execution of EFM 2.1.x commands over the normal database connection

 # Overview